deib-polimi/modaclouds-history-db/doc/rest/monitoring-data/POST-monitoring-data.md

 # Results

 ```
-POST /results
+POST /monitoringdata
 ```

 ## Description

-Send results to the metrics observer.
+Send a monitoring datum to the metrics observer.

 ## URL Parameters